Cray-HPE/docs-csm/004-LIVECD-PREFLIGHT.md

     # Find your USB stick with your linux tool of choice, for this example it is /dev/sdd
     wget $PIT_ISO_URL
     git clone $PIT_REPO_URL
+    # CASMINST-296 is requiring the -w flag even though PIT_WRITE_SCRIPT is set
-    csi pit format /dev/sdd ./cray-pre-install-toolkit-latest.iso 20000
+    csi pit format /dev/sdd ./cray-pre-install-toolkit-latest.iso 20000 -w /root/cray-pre-install-toolkit/scripts/write-livecd.sh
-    # If this fails, you may need to erase all the partitions and try again
+    # If this fails, you may need the workaround for CASMINST-285
     ```